Long COVID – long-term effects of COVID-19

 • sleep disorders and non-restful sleep

-• psychological stress, such as depression and anxiety
+• psychological symptoms such as depression and anxiety

 Important: Many people with long COVID are considerably less physically and psychologically resilient than they were previously.
 Some develop a clinical picture that fulfills the criteria for chronic fatigue syndrome.
 It is not yet clear just how many people are affected.